geeofree/geeofree/src/blogs/git-worktree.md

 The most common use case for this command is a more convenient alternative to the common context switching flow that we do during development.

-That is, when we have to stash then unstashed unfinished work in order to do a different one, like so:
+That is, when we have to stash then unstash unfinished work in order to do a different one, like so:

 $stash \rightarrow checkout \rightarrow recheckout \rightarrow unstash$